TadiT7/treble_experimentations_wiki/Realme-Narzo-20-(aka-Realme-7i-EU).md

-# Instructions to install GSI :
+## Instructions to install GSI on Narzo 20:

 ### 1. Unlock Bootloader